dre32722/dre32722.github.io/assets/handsonlabs/medrecui.md

 #### Explore the APIs using a pre-built web application

 In addition to the REST clients we have used to access our APIs we have put together a sample web application using a progressive framework called Vue.js.
-For more information about the UI framework visit [Vue](https://vuejs.org
+For more information about the UI framework visit [Vue](https://vuejs.org)

-### Fork the medrecui projec
+### Fork the medrecapp project
-fork the repository on github - provide git repo reference add screen images if you think they are required - Note they will need to be saved as files so I can include in my handsonlabs/img directory
+Fork the repository from github - https://github.com/vijaykumaryenne/medrecapp add screen images if you think they are required - Note they will need to be saved as files so I can include in my handsonlabs/img directory
 <br>